Ana Kasparian: Political views

+Previously

-Kasparian has described herself as an atheist who pushes for progressive values.
+Kasparian described herself as an atheist who pushes for progressive values.
 She wants criminal justice reform and has been a critic of private and for-profit prisons, calling them "hideous institutions".
 She argues that these institutions create a financial incentive to keep more people in prison for longer periods of time, rather than working to rehabilitate and reintegrate them into society.
 She also points out that these prisons often provide substandard conditions and inadequate services and may be less accountable to the public than government-run facilities.

-She has spoken out about campaign finance reform which is meant to get money out of politics.
-In December 2016, she gave a TEDx talk on this subject explaining a path that could be taken to achieve campaign finance reform, measures such as limiting the amount of money that individuals and organizations can contribute to political campaigns, increasing transparency and disclosure requirements for campaign spending, and implementing public financing systems for political campaigns.
+She has advocated for campaign finance reform in order to get money out of politics.
+In December 2016, she gave a TEDx talk on this subject explaining a path that could be taken to achieve campaign finance reform, such as limiting the amount of money that individuals and organizations can contribute to political campaigns, increasing transparency and disclosure requirements for campaign spending, and implementing public financing systems for political campaigns.

-She believes in free education for the United States and affordable housing and her notion is based on the principle that access to education should be a basic right for all citizens, regardless of their socio-economic background, as well as everyone should have access to decent, safe, and affordable housing.
+She believes in free education for the United States and affordable housing, based on her belief that access to education should be a basic right for all citizens, regardless of their socio-economic background.
+She also believes everyone should have access to decent, safe, and affordable housing.

+She wrote in Bernie Sanders in the 2020 presidential election, reasoning that it would not matter because she lives in the reliably Democratic-voting California.

+Since 2024

-During an appearance on The Nightly Show with Larry Wilmore in November 2015 she said, "people do stupid and offensive things all the time, and we can't expect to be shielded from it."
+Since 2024, she has distanced herself from the progressive label, declaring herself "unaligned" and "politically homeless", mentioning her evolution toward more conservative views on crime and homelessness.
+Since 2023, she has been critical of gender-affirming care for trans people, particularly minors, arguing that it causes "irreparable harm".
+She is critical of identity politics, stating that "the biggest ‘change’ that some of you might have noticed with me is that I’m done with the identitarian garbage.
+I’m done with it.
+It is a giant distraction."
+Kasparian has been critical of cancel culture, and during an appearance on The Nightly Show with Larry Wilmore in November 2015 criticized what she viewed as support of cancel culture in progressive spaces, saying "people do stupid and offensive things all the time, and we can't expect to be shielded from it."

-She wrote-in Bernie Sanders in the 2020 presidential election, reasoning that it would not matter because she lives in the reliably Democratic-voting California.